What is Intrinsic Value?

 The discounted cash flow model (DCF) approach calculates the present value (PV) of the company’s expected cash flows (i.e. discounted to the present date), which is the estimated value of the company.

-Here, all the future cash flows (CF) of the company are discounted using an appropriate discount rate (r) that factors in risk – and then adds all the discounted cash flows together.
+Here, all the future cash flows (CF) of the company are discounted using an appropriate discount rate (r) that risk factors – and then adds all the discounted cash flows together.

 Each DCF model relies significantly on discretionary assumptions.

-- > Current Share Price → Undervalued – Potential Buy
+- Intrinsic Value of Stock > Current Share Price → Undervalued – Potential Buy

-- = Current Share Price → “Correct” Market Pricing
+- Intrinsic Value of Stock = Current Share Price → “Correct” Market Pricing

-- < Current Share Price → Overvalued – Potential Short-Sell
+- Intrinsic Value of Stock < Current Share Price → Overvalued – Potential Short-Sell

 The intrinsic value – considering how the obtained valuation is largely independent of market pricing – can uncover undervalued investment opportunities for investors to profit from the mispricing.